 HEALTH COMMUNICATION creates advances to forge innovative approaches in health care for all citizens and also helping youth make better decisions about personal choices associated with their own health outcomes.

 PERFORMANCE STUDIES is concerned with communication embedded in aesthetic texts and contexts offering courses that provide students with a multitude of communication and critical performance experiences.

-RHETORIC AND PUBLIC COMMUNICATION emphasizes critical, historical and theoretical study of public communication, including U.S. public address, rhetorical criticism, argumentation, rhetorical theory, cultural theory, feminist rhetoric and popular culture.
+RHETORIC AND PUBLIC COMMUNICATION emphasizes the critical, historical and theoretical study of public communication, including U.S. public address, rhetorical criticism, argumentation, rhetorical theory, cultural theory, feminist rhetoric, and popular culture.

 CENTER FOR STRATEGIC COMMUNICATION promotes advanced research, teaching and public discussions of the role of strategic communication in the public sector, connecting what we know about persuasion, social influence, message campaigns, and critical strategies.